AnmolDh/weather-kun/README.md

 # weather-kun

-Weather Kun is a web application in its initial development stage.
-It aims to provide real-time weather information for any location using React, Node.js, and the OpenWeatherMap API.
+Weather Kun is a web application that provides real-time weather information for any location.
+It is built using React, Node.js, and the OpenWeatherMap API.

 <img src="./client/public/assets/weather-kun.png" />

-## Features (Planned)
+## Features

 - Get real-time weather information based on IP geolocation
 - Search functionality to find weather data for specific locations